CS 70

 Click the arrows to expand the input pane so that it fills more of the screen, and then type 10 and look at the output.

-The results should look something like this (but without the colors you see here):
+The results should look like the following (but without the colors you see here):

 How many items to push onto our array-backed list?
 10